asiddique0/Theater-System/README.md

-A Java EE 7 project that simulates the online movie ticketing system
+A Java EE 7 project that simulates an online movie ticketing system